Security Deposits for Room Rentals in Los Angeles: What to Expect

 -

-This usually happens within a legally defined time frame under California law.
+This must happen within the legally required time frame under California rental law.

 -